 Elsewhere, a South African helps sell his Turkish wife’s hand painted stones.
-They bear slogans like “I dropped my secrets into the sea” and “every boy is a superhero sometimes,” accompanied by quirky tangled drawings.
-There’s wood carving and lace bobbins, fine filigree silver and glossy, shining ceramics dressed in yellow and Mediterranean blue.
+They bear slogans like “I dropped my secrets into the sea” and “every boy is a superhero sometimes,” with quirky tangled drawings.
+There’s wood carving and lace bobbins, fine filigree silver and glossy, shining ceramics dressed in Mediterranean blue.

 Then there are the museums, with doors thrown wide open beneath the fat shimmering moon.

 Birgu has Malta at War and the Maritime Museum but it’s another place that catches my eye: it goes by the name of Inquisitor’s Palace.